rust-lang/rfcs/text/0000-rust-crate-ownership.md

 Any transition to "Intentional Artifact" should ideally be accompanied by an RFC, and an update to the team charter if there is one.

 Expatriation should basically _never_ occur anymore, but it also requires an RFC and core team approval in case it is really necessary.
 If a team wishes to stop working on a crate, they should deprecate it and encourage the community to fork it or build their own thing.
+The repository may be transfered out, however the `crates.io` name is kept by the Rust project and the new group of maintainers will need to pick a new crate name.

 If "transitively intentional" crates are being deprecated care should be taken to ensure security issues will still be handled.